- TA Duties

 If you wish to work with a particular student or require additional TAs, make your request well before the distribution of TAs in the late summer.
 Occasionally undergraduate students are hired as TAs well into the start of classes.

 TAs belong to the CUPE 4600 bargaining unit and their terms of employment are spelled out in the collective agreement.
-Their workload is typically an average of 10 hours a week, to a maximum of 130 hours per term (note: all regular TAs are eligible to attend five hours of paid training each year.
+Their workload is typically an average of 10 hours a week, to a maximum of 130 hours per term (note: all regular TAs are eligible to attend five hours of paid training in the fall and winter terms.
 For details, visit the TA support website).

 Typical TA duties include office hours, preparation time, discussion groups, seminars and lecture attendance as well as lab demonstrations, supervision or clean up.